JSON Documentation

 Playing Now listens are only stored temporarily.
 A playing now listen must be

-should contain information about at least one tracksubmitting multiple listens in one request is permitted.
+import: Submit previously saved listenspayloadshould contain information about at least one trackSubmitting multiple listens in one request is permitted.
 There are some limitations on the size of a submission.
 A request must be less than

 is placed at the top-most level of the JSON document.
 The only other required